 - Physical and psychological dependence

-Withdrawing from heroin can be painfully intense and most often requires medically supervised detox.
+Withdrawing can be painfully intense and most often requires medically supervised detox.
 Withdrawal symptoms can set in within a few hours of last use and include:

 - muscle spasms